attilagyorffy/nomics.rb/README.md

 ### Calculating the price of one cryptocurrency from another

-Advanced calculations are yet under consideration for this gem, but you can calculate prices in relation to their dollar value.
-For example:
+Advanced calculations are yet under consideration for this gem, but you can calculate prices using the data from Nomics anyway.
+For example to calcculate the ETH to BTC price (in relation to their dollar value), fetch the prices in USD (default) and run a simple division:

 ```ruby
 btc_price_in_usd = Nomics::Currency.new('BTC').price.to_f # Nomics API defaults to USD